mkutam10/NYRBProject/README.md

 # NYRBProject
-A compilation of the code and tables used to in my summer NYRB Project.
+A compilation of the code and tables used in my summer NYRB Project.